Skills-Hub/Top-Coding-Challanges/things-we-do.md

 ## Things we do
-As computer programmer we write code to perform various types of activities and here are my 100 things we do
+As computer programmers we write code to perform various types of activities and here are my 100 things we do

 1. **Variable Initialization**: Setting up the initial state of a variable.
 2. **Value Assignment**: Defining what data a variable references.